Woody Woodpecker: Later films

 Nine more Lantz-directed Woody cartoons followed before Don Patterson became Woody's new director in 1952.
-The bird was redesigned again, this time by animator LaVerne Harding.
-Harding made Woody smaller and cuter, moving his crest forward from its original backward position.
+The bird was redesigned again, this time by animator Laverne Harding, who made Woody smaller and cuter, moving his crest forward from its original backward position.
 The small Lantz Studios logo seen at the start of every cartoon — Woody as an armored knight on horseback carrying a lance — continued for a while to display Woody with his former topknot.
 For 1955's The Tree Medic, one last makeover was given to the woodpecker, making Woody's eye a simple black dot and removing the green/hazel iris he had had since his beginnings, but Woody's eyes were not changed in the cartoon's intros, and they remained green for the rest of the shorts' production run.
 During this time, the opening was changed as well.
 Instead of having Woody's name on-screen and Woody pecking a hole in the screen to introduce himself, Woody now pecked his way onto the screen, greeting the audience with his iconic "Guess who?", then carved out his name on either a brown or gray wood background and jumped around the screen while laughing.

 By 1955, Paul J. Smith had taken over as the primary director of Woody's shorts, with periodic fill-in shorts directed by Alex Lovy and Jack Hannah, among others.
 With Smith on board, the shorts maintained a healthy dose of frenetic energy, while the animation was simplified due to budget constraints.

 Woody in 1961's The Bird Who Came to Dinner, directed by Paul J. Smith.
 This cartoon was made several years after Woody's last redesign.

 In addition to Stafford providing Woody's voice, which returned the cartoon to being more dialogue-driven again, voice talents during this period were generally split between Dallas McKennon and Daws Butler.
 Several of Woody's recurring costars were also introduced during this era, such as Gabby Gator (voiced by Butler in an Ozarks voice, a slightly different southern dialect than he used for Huckleberry Hound).
 Gabby first appeared in Everglade Raid (as "Al I. Gator").
 Other films paired Woody with a girlfriend, Winnie Woodpecker (voiced by Stafford), and a niece and nephew, Splinter and Knothead (both voiced by June Foray).
 Other antagonists that Woody has dealt with were Ms. Meany (voiced by Stafford) and Dapper Denver Dooley (voiced by McKennon).